Litaviccus

-Litaviccus (ca. 50 BC) was a member of the Gallic tribe of Aedui.
-He played an important role at the Siege of Gergovia.
-Though the Aedui at first supported Julius Caesar in his struggle against Vercingetorix, they defected from the Romans and joined Vercingetorix.
+Litaviccus was a Gallic aristocrat who belonged to the Aedui, a Celtic tribal confederation that was located between the Loire and Saône rivers (present-day Bourgogne) in the 1st century BC.

+During the revolt of Vercingetorix in 52 BC, Litaviccus would convince a force he was leading that had been sent to assist Caesar at the Siege of Gergovia to defect to the Gallic side after claiming that the Romans had murdered Eporedorix and Viridomarus.
+After Caesar presented Eporedorix and Viridomarus to the Aeduan forces, Litaviccus retreated to Bibracte.

+Siege of Gergovia
-According to Caesar in his Commentarii de Bello Gallico, the Aedui had been roused into this betrayal by Convictolitavis, the leader of the Aedui.
-During the siege of Gergovia, Litaviccus was given command over 10,000 men who were sent to aid Caesar.
-During the march, however, Litavccus gave a speech to his soldiers where he claimed the Romans had killed the nobles of the Aedui, and that they had the same planned for the rest of the tribe.
-This convinced the soldiers to desert the Romans and instead join Vercingetorix.

-Though the army of Litaviccus was very small compared to the Legions of Caesar, Caesar was nonetheless forced to remove a part of his soldiers at Gergovia to deal with Litaviccus.
+According to Caesar in his Commentarii de Bello Gallico, the Aedui had been roused to betrayal by Convictolitavis, the vergobret (chief magistrate) of the Aedui.
+During the siege of Gergovia, Convictolitavis gave Litaviccus command over 10,000 men who were sent to aid Caesar.
+During the march, however, Litaviccus suddenly gave a deceptive speech to his soldiers claiming that the Romans had killed Eporedorix and Viridomarus, both nobles of the Aedui, on accusations of treachery and that they intended to do the same to the rest of the tribe.
+This convinced the soldiers to defect from the Romans and join Vercingetorix in revolt.
+Though the army of Litaviccus was very small compared to the Legions of Caesar, the Roman leader was nonetheless forced to use four legions of troops plus cavalry at Gergovia to deal with Litaviccus.

-Litaviccus' rebellion did not last long; when Caesar presented the (according to Litaviccus) murdered nobles of the Aedui, the soldiers realized they had been lied to and surrendered, after which Litaviccus escaped and fled to Gergovia.
+Litaviccus' rebellion did not last long; when Caesar presented Eporedorix and Viridomarus alive to the Aeduan soldiers, they realized they had been lied to and surrendered.
+Litaviccus escaped and fled to Bibracte.